Puzzle for August 31, 2014

 Noise Gain Blocks in Die Form

-and military radar receivers, EW, communication LNA designs and general purpose LNA designs needing highly
+and military radar receivers, EW, communication LNA designs and general purpose LNA designs needing highly linear amplifiers

 Technologies for Support!

 passive and active antenna modules for GPS, GNSS, M2M, IoT